sdatspun2/api-standards/index.md

 <h2 id="api-contract-description">API Contract Description</h2>

 There are various options available to define the API's contract interface (API specification or API description).
-Examples are: [OpenAPI][11], [Google Discovery Document](https://developers.google.com/discovery/v1/reference/apis#method_discovery_apis_getRest), [RAML](http://raml.org/), [API BluePrint](#https://apiblueprint.org/) and so on.
+Examples are: [OpenAPI (fka Swagger)][11], [Google Discovery Document](https://developers.google.com/discovery/v1/reference/apis#method_discovery_apis_getRest), [RAML](http://raml.org/), [API BluePrint](#https://apiblueprint.org/) and so on.

 [OpenAPI][11] is a vendor neutral API description format.
 The OpenAPI [Schema Object][12] (or OpenAPI JSON) is based on the [draft-04][9] and uses a predefined subset of the draft-04 schema.
 In addition, there are extensions provided by the  specification to allow for more complete documentation.

 We have used OpenAPI wherever we need to describe the API specification throughout this document.

 <h2 id="schema">$schema</h2>

+**A note about using $schema with OpenAPI**

+As of writing this (Q12017), OpenAPI tools DO NOT recognize `$schema` value and (incorrectly) assume the value of $schema to be `http://swagger.io/v2/schema.json#` only.
+The following description applies to JSON schema (http://json-schema.org) used in API specification specified using specifications other than OpenAPI.

 Use [$schema](http://json-schema.org/latest/json-schema-core.html#anchor22) to indicate the version of JSON schema used by each JSON type you define as shown below.